 CCP v2.1

 Cursor Controller Pro is the next step in our Free-Cursor Controller evolution.
-We’ve taken everything we’ve learned over the past year and a half with feedback on our first version and applied it to our massive 2.0 update.
-This means, tons of new features, bug fixes, and a much more streamlined process to help give developers the flexibility they need to use the tool effectively.
+We’ve taken everything we’ve learned from 1.0 and applied it to our massive 2.0 update.
+This means tons of new features, bug fixes, and a much more streamlined process to help give developers the flexibility they need to use the tool effectively.

 Implementing Cursor Controller into your project is a fairly straightforward process.
 Depending on if you are starting a new project or implementing into an existing one, there are a few different steps that need to be taken in order to ensure a smooth implementation.